 A professional home inspector can also help you test for radon

 .
 Radon is an odorless gas that's capable of causing lung cancer.
 If you choose a radon test, you'll determine if the radon levels are at safe levels.
-Ultimately, ensure that your purchase contract indicates that in case such hazards are detected, you have an option to back out.
+Ultimately, ensure that your purchase contract indicates that in case such hazards are detected, you have the option to back out.

 It offers you an "out" when buying a house